jdjaxon/linux_cac/README.md

 - Firefox and Chrome both need to be started at least once to initialize their respective certificate databases/profiles.

-- CAC needs to be inserted before starting Firefox.

 - Ubuntu 21.10 and greater (to include the latest LTS 22.04) have Firefox installed via snap by default.
 There is an outstanding bug (https://bugzilla.mozilla.org/show_bug.cgi?id=1734371) that prevents Firefox